-By taking up a place to study with us, you should be aware that you enter into a legally-binding contract with the ICMP.
-Full details of this commitment are contained in our full Terms and Conditions (T&Cs) document , which you will be formally asked to agree to before starting your studies.
-Amongst other things the T&Cs lay out in detail your contractual rights and obligations, along with those of the ICMP.
-Without contradicting or superseding anything in those T&Cs, the following is intended as an “at a glance” summary; where applicable, terminology is as defined in the full T&Cs:
+By accepting a place to study with us, you should be aware that you enter into a legally-binding contract with ICMP.
+Full details of this commitment are contained in our Terms and Conditions (T&Cs) document , which you will be formally asked to agree to before starting your studies.
+Among other things the T&Cs lay out in detail your contractual rights and obligations, along with those of the ICMP.
+Without contradicting or superseding anything in those T&Cs, the following is intended as an “at a glance” summary; where applicable, terminology is as defined in the full T&Cs.

 Your application to study at ICMP